-2. We note from your response to comment 1 that you currently have 134,888,622 shares of common stock outstanding.
-We also see, according to your most recent balance sheet that you had 101,165,307 shares of common stock outstanding as of September 30, 2013.
-We note your disclosure that you issued 9,037,202 shares of common stock upon the conversion of various debentures after September 30, 2013 and that you issued 10,608,667 shares of common stock in October and put shares under your equity line to Hanover Holdings (your disclosure in this regard is that you put a total of 11,315,241 shares although you only registered 10,085,259 for resale under your prior registration statement), however, it is still unclear how the number of shares you have outstanding increased from 101,165,307 as of September 30, 2013 to 134,888,622 as of the more recent date.
-Please advise and revise your disclosure as uncersary, including providing all of the disclosures required by Regulation S-K Item 701 in Item 15 of Part II of your registration statement with respect to all unregistered issuances of shares of your common stock.
+2. We have reviewed your response to prior comment 2 and your disclosure on page 9 that you have 232,937,563 shares of common stock outstanding on a fully diluted basis.
+We see, however, from your balance sheet as of September 30, 2013 that you had 101,165,307 shares of common stock actually issued and outstanding and we see from your disclosure that after September 30, 2013 you issued 11,965,439 shares of common stock upon the conversion of debentures, 10,608,667 shares of common stock and 10,608,667 shares of common stock that are issuable upon the exercise of warrants from your Units offering on October 24, 2013, and that you put 10,085,259 shares of common stock to Hanover Holdings under the equity line after September 30, 2013.
+From your current disclosure it would appear that you currently have 231,802,141 shares of common stock outstanding on a fully diluted basis.
+Please advise and revise your disclosure as necessary, including providing all of the disclosures required by Regulation S-K Item 701 in Item 15 of Part II of your registration statement with respect to all unregistered issuances of shares of your common stock.